cjacker/opensource-toolchain-ch32v/README.md

 **Programming:**

 Please wire up 'WCH-LINKE' adapter with your development board (pins as same as SWD) and use 'wch-riscv.cfg' (from MRS Toolchain) provide in this repo.
 For CH32V003, only the 'PD1 / SWDIO' pin is needed.

+Actually, the 'wch-riscv.cfg' is a combination of 'scripts/interface/wlink.cfg' and 'scripts/target/wch-riscv.cfg' of the patched OpenOCD, you can also use these two config files.

 ```
 # erase all